 If you want to learn the best way to sauté vegetables, you’ve come to the right place!
-Sautéed vegetables are a healthy and easy way to incorporate more colors into your diet.
-The key to properly sautéing vegetables is cutting uniform sized pieces, giving them enough time to brown, and providing enough pan space to not steam.
+Sautéed vegetables are a healthy and easy way to incorporate more color into your diet.
+The key to properly sautéing vegetables is cutting uniform sized pieces, giving them enough time to brown, and providing enough space on the pan so that they do not steam.

 How long does it take to sauté veggies?

 That depends!
 Hard vegetables such as sweet potatoes and carrots can take 10-15 minutes to cook.
-Medium-firm vegetables like onions and celery can take 6-8 minutes to cook.
-Soft vegetables such as snow peas, zucchini, and squash can take 3-5 minutes to cook.
-And minced garlic cooks in less than 1 minute!
-Dice size also influences how quickly vegetables soften; smaller pieces yield faster cook times.
+Medium-firm vegetables like onions and celery usually take 6-8 minutes to cook.
+Soft vegetables such as snow peas, zucchini, and squash take 3-5 minutes to cook.
+Minced garlic cooks in less than 1 minute!
+Dice size also influences how quickly vegetables soften; smaller pieces require shorter cook times.

 Here are some of the best vegetables to sauté: